masaccio/picow_day_clock/README.md

 ## Pico pinout

-The pinout for the LCD is defined in `clock.h` using a series of C macros `LCD1_GPIO_xxx`.
+The pinout for the LCD is defined in `config.h` using a series of C macros `LCD1_GPIO_xxx`.
 The backlight is shared across all of the LCDs as there is no need to control the dimming of the LCDs individually.

 | Pin to device mapping   | Name      | Pin | Pico  | Pin | Name      | Pin to device mapping   |
 |-------------------------|-----------|-----| ----- |-----|-----------|-------------------------|